The 10 Largest Investment Management Companies Worldwide

-When individuals and institutions invest money, they often will do so with the help of an asset management company, which can take control of those investments and make money for everyone involved, assuming that markets cooperate.
+When individuals and institutions invest money, they often will do so with the help of an asset management company, which take control of those investments and (hopefully) make money for everyone involved.

 An asset management company is involved in investing and managing portfolios of mutual funds and other securities.
-In short, these firms take the capital from individuals or institutions and put it to work for them.
 Some asset management companies are geared toward very wealthy individuals who hand over full control of their investments to portfolio managers.

 Many asset managers will only deal with large institutions, such as other corporations, big non-profits, or associations.
 But many of the most recognizable firms will offer services for average investors.
 In many cases, asset management firms make money by charging fees based on the number of assets they manage, though some will charge flat fees.

 These companies often have other business lines other than asset management, including brokerage services.
 In some cases, asset management makes up a fraction of the company’s revenue.
 This means that they often partner with each other in various ways, despite being competitors.

-Here’s a look at the top asset management companies, by the number of funds (assets under management or AUM) under their control based on their most recently reported balance sheets.
+Here’s a look at the top asset management companies based on the number of funds (assets under management or AUM) under their control based on their most recently reported balance sheets.
 You may recognize some of these companies as among the largest financial institutions in the world.